On the Quantization-Dequantization Correspondence for (co)Poisson Hopf Algebras: Introduction

-Some results of this paper, together with already known results, imply that the horizontal arrows (\ref{lbl:DA}--\ref{lbl:DQ}) of the diagram above are functorial.
-Moreover, there is an obvious way to make \v{S}evera's constructions (arrows \ref{lbl:gS} and \ref{lbl:S}) functorial, which will be clear throughout this paper.
-Nevertheless, there is no obvious way to make the assignments \ref{lbl:DY} and \ref{lbl:YD} functorial.
-This means that the diagram above should not be interpreted as a commutative diagram of functors, at least for now.
-Nevertheless, we make sense of the commutativity of this diagram. \\ \\ Finally, in Section \ref{Sec:Appl} we apply our methods to provide proofs of already well-established theorems: the quantization-dequantization equivalence of Lie bialgebras \cite{EK2,EnrEt}, and Tamarkin's proof \cite{tamarkin} of Deligne's conjecture. \\ \\ \textbf{Further comments on the paper.} All of our results admit a straightforward dual formulation: up to standard and natural adjustments in terminology, they apply equally to Poisson Hopf algebras.
+Some results of this paper, together with known results, imply that the horizontal arrows (\ref{lbl:DA}--\ref{lbl:DQ}) of the diagram above are functorial.
+Note that we ignore here set/class-theoretic issues (\emph{the category of categories is not a category}).
+Moreover, there is an obvious way to make \v{S}evera's constructions (arrows \ref{lbl:gS} and \ref{lbl:S}) functorial, which will be clear throughout this paper and is sketched in Sections \ref{Subsubsec: FunctorialityI} and \ref{Subsubsec: FunctorialityII}.
+Similarly, there is a way to make the assignments \ref{lbl:DY} and \ref{lbl:YD} functorial.
+This means that the diagram above can be interpreted as a commutative diagram of functors. \\ \\ Finally, in Section \ref{Sec:Appl} we apply our methods to provide proofs of already well-established theorems: the quantization-dequantization equivalence of Lie bialgebras \cite{EK2,EnrEt}, and Tamarkin's proof \cite{tamarkin} of Deligne's conjecture. \\ \\ \textbf{Further comments on the paper.} All of our results admit a straightforward dual formulation: up to standard and natural adjustments in terminology, they apply equally to Poisson Hopf algebras.
 We have chosen to address this duality by explicitly stating, in most cases, the corresponding theorems in both frameworks.
 Although this approach inevitably increases the length of the paper, we believe that it substantially enhances clarity and usability, facilitating precise referencing in future work.
 Finally, we formulate all statements in a general categorical setting, so that they may be readily adapted to further applications; see, for instance, the outlook in Section \ref{section-Outlook}.